life0fun/clojure-idiom/README.md

 My solutions to 4clojure puzzels.
 Currently ranked 162 out of 14099 users.

+## Trident

+This repo contains example of creating storm trident for processing logs with filter and aggregation.
+We illustrate with two implmenetations, one with java and one with clojure.

 ## others

 Other small modules contains examples of idiomatic clojure programming, e.g., graph algorithm, qsort in 5 lines, defmacro, etc.